 This course provides attendees from within the Australian Defence Organisation, other government agencies and defence industry with an opportunity to develop an understanding of the principal project artefacts associated with the Australian Defence Capability Life Cycle (CLC): The Joint Capability Need Statement (JCNS), the Operational Concept Document (OCD), and the Function and Performance Specification (FPS) and the Project Execution Strategy (PES).
 A guided walkthrough of the OCD Development Guide is provided and selected important activities are discussed in detail.
 A number of exercises are introduced to provide attendees practice in developing aspects of the JCNS, OCD, FPS and PES.

-Prior attendance at the CLC Management Course is recommended.
+Prior attendance at the CLC Management Course is recommended, but not essential.

 Duration: 3 days

 What you will receive:

 - UNSW Canberra certificate of completion/attendance*